kbarn411/basic-math-solver/README.md

 # Basic Math Solver App

+Aim of this app is to help students who starts learning about numerical methods.
 This app allows user to solve some basic math problems like:
 - integration
 - equation solving